We offer free shipping on all orders over $250.

 Your primary foods are literally the elements that contribute to your sense of nourishment and leave you feeling satisfied in the grand denouement that is your life.

-All health journeys begin with evaluating our primary foods, which are actually comprised not of the food itself but rather of all aspects of our lives, from our careers to our interpersonal relationships, to the amount of physical activity we do, to our emotions and spirituality.
+All health journeys begin with evaluating our primary foods.
+Which are actually comprised not of the food itself but rather of all aspects of our lives, from our careers to our interpersonal relationships, to the amount of physical activity we do, to our emotions and spirituality.
 All of these elements influence the outcome of our wellness journey.

 Learn more about primary foods & secondary foods here!

 When symptoms pop up, it’s easy to feel like there might be a bigger or more complex issue going on or you’re broken and can’t heal.
 The first step in healing is acknowledging that nothing is inherently wrong with you.
 You are whole exactly as you are.
 From a place of confidence in your body’s ability to heal itself, you can get curious about what’s going on for you and tap into the endless toolbox that is primary food.
-Embodying the mind-set that you are healthy now and you can become even healthier takes a huge weight off your shoulders and allows your body to naturally reach health.
+Embody the mind-set that you are healthy now and you can become even healthier.
+This takes a huge weight off your shoulders and allows your body to naturally reach health.

 It might surprise you, but sometimes the harder you work out, the more stress you actually put on your body.
 Depending on your constitution and condition, you may actually need gentle exercise, like pilates, yoga or walking.
 Certain forms of rigorous exercise trigger the stress response, so make sure you balance your hard-core workouts with practices that are easier on the body.
 Gentle exercise might include yoga, meditation, or dance.
 The mind-body connection is real, when you move with intention, your body notices the difference!
 You might discover that your body responds really well to these gentler practices when you are in tuned to each move.
 Experiment for a few weeks and see how your body feels.